league-curriculum/HourofMicrobit/docs/src/lessons/arcade/index.md

 # Arcade

 You can program video games on your Microbit, using specialized hardware that looks like a portable game console.
-We will be using three different consoles.
+We use three different consoles, but the one we like best is the Meobit, so we have the most of them.

 ## Elecfreeks Retro Programming Arcade